Motorcycle Indicator Spacing: A Simple Guide

 • Reduce visibility for other road users

+This is especially relevant with aftermarket indicators, where the stem length of the indicator can vary significantly from one design to another.
 Even if it looks cool, you must ensure your setup still meets the spacing and visibility requirements in ADR 19/02.

 Key Takeaways